lilleboe/Dog_Classifier/README.md

 ## Project Overview
-This project uses Convolutional Neural Networks (CNNs) to detect various dog breeds.
+The project uses Convolutional Neural Networks (CNNs) to detect various dog breeds.
 The project builds a pipeline to process real-world, user-supplied images.
 Given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

 ![Sample Output][image1]